CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 {% endraw %}

 This command set the remote repository URL to include an access token, allowing the workflow to authenticate when pushing changes.

+We can run the workflow manually on repository Actions tab.
+Upon completion, you will see a workflow run named `pages-build-deployment` will follow up the workflow we triggered.
+That's a called workflow by `gh-pages` command, and once it completes successfully, you will see the application deployed on GitHub Pages.